tostaylo/tostaylo.github.io/pkg/README.md

 3. `npm run build` builds the rust app, translates markdown files to html, runs a local node server.

 The site is being build from a Rust Package that is transpiled to WASM/JS.
 The index.html requests the JS.
 The Posts page requests a React App which attaches itself to a DOM Node on the page.

-Will probably need to figure out a way to produce a dist directory in the root with all necessary files.